Hemet Maze Stone: Features

 The stone and its surrounding land were designated as a California state landmark in 1956.
-Sometime later a vandal added a counter-clockwise swastika to one corner of the carving.
-This is not the same swastika that the Nazis in Germany appropriated after WWI; the Nazis used the clockwise version of the swastika.

-Swastikas were used in Oriental and Native American art long before the Nazis used it as a symbol.
-The stone is now protected by a pair of chain-link fences.
+Sometime later, a vandal added a counter-clockwise swastika to one corner of the carving.
+While Nazis in Germany appropriated the swastika after WWI, they used the clockwise version of the swastika.
+Swastikas were also used in Oriental and Native American art long before the Nazis.
+The stone is protected by a pair of chain-link fences.

-The maze petroglyph, depending upon interpretation, could show four walled structures or areas, consisting of two simple objects and two “maze-like” complex objects.
+The "maze" consists of two rectangular boxes—one large and containing the other; centered.
+If one traces the patterns, one would find that between the boxes are two contiguous geometric patterns that resemble a maze.
+One "maze" is contained by the other on the left-hand side.
+Depending upon interpretation, the petroglyph could also show four walled structures or areas, consisting of two simple objects and two "maze-like" complex objects.
 There is an inner and outer object for each type of simple or complex object.